sjardim/filament-tricks/README.md

 ### Step 1

-On you Laravel project using the Filament Admin, install Ryan Chandler's [Navigation plugin](https://filamentphp.com/plugins/navigation).
+On your Laravel project using the Filament Admin, install Ryan Chandler's [Navigation plugin](https://filamentphp.com/plugins/navigation).

-The plugin comes with a default External Link type, but we can create new ones, for internal links for instance, and that's what we gonna do.
+The plugin comes with a default External Link type, but we can create new ones for internal links, for instance, and that's what we gonna do.

 ### Step 2

-To have a global navigation, a "Main Menu" that you can use on all of your Blade views, one way is to use [Laravel's View Composers[(https://laravel.com/docs/10.x/views#view-composers)
+To have a "Main Menu" that you can use on all of your Blade views, one way is to use [Laravel's View Composers](https://laravel.com/docs/10.x/views#view-composers)

 We will need to create 2 files:

 1 - A file that will hold all of our new *item types* for the Navigation plugin.
-See this file on the Providers folder on this project.
+See this file in the Providers folder on this project.
 Also, don't forget to add a reference to it in your project's config/app.php file.

 Copy this file to your project: `app/Providers/ViewServiceProvider.php`